 ON THIS PAGE: You will learn more about coping with the physical, emotional, social, and financial effects of astrocytoma and its treatment.
-This page includes several links outside of this guide to other sections of this website.
-To see other pages, use the menu.
+Use the menu to see other pages.

 Every treatment for astrocytoma can cause side effects or changes to your child’s body and how they feel.
-For many reasons, children don’t experience the same side effects even when given the same treatment.
+For many reasons, children do not experience the same side effects even when given the same treatment.
 This can make it hard to predict how your child will feel during treatment.

 Coping with physical side effects

-Common physical side effects from each treatment option for astrocytoma are described within the Treatment Options section.
+Common physical side effects from each treatment option for astrocytoma are described within the Types of Treatment section.
 Learn more about side effects of astrocytoma and its treatment, along with ways to prevent or control them.
 Changes to your child’s physical health depend on several factors, including the tumor’s stage and grade, the length and dose of treatment, and your child’s general health.

 Sometimes, physical side effects can last after treatment ends.
 Doctors call these long-term side effects.
 They call side effects that occur months or years after treatment late effects.
 Treating long-term side effects and late effects is an important part of survivorship care.
 Learn more by reading the Follow-up Care section of this guide or talking with your child’s doctor.

 Coping with emotional and social effects

-Your child can have emotional and social effects as well as physical effects after a diagnosis of astrocytoma.
+Your family can have emotional and social effects as well as physical effects after a diagnosis of astrocytoma.
 This may include dealing with difficult emotions, such as anxiety or anger, or managing stress.
-Sometimes, children have problems expressing how they feel to their loved ones.
+Sometimes, people find it difficult to express how they feel to their loved ones.
 Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about the diagnosis.

 You can also find coping strategies for emotional and social effects in a separate section of this website.
 This section includes many resources for finding support and information to meet your family's needs.